 cold hair, and cold skin, this is what 46 below zero C looks like.

 An arctic ridge blew in yesterday, bringing the cold, blizzardy winds, and more snow.
 The wind and cold are supposed to stick around til the end of the week.
-You can get an idea of the general blizzardyness here,

-And here are some attractively styled ridges on top of the snow drifts,
+Here are some attractively styled ridges on top of the snow drifts,

 Anyway, that’s what Laura looked like around 11 o’clock this morning.
 I apologize for the quality of the photo, I left one pair of gloves on and the wind was whipping about considerably.
 Not to mention that my face was as frozen as hers.
 Tom took the morning off work to help with chores, since we had to plow our way through two-and-a-half foot drifts with the truck, and haul some hay bales out to the fields for the cattle.
 Knowing yesterday that the storm was coming, Tom and the kids moved all of the cattle out of their pens, where there’s not much shelter from the wind.
 But then we can’t feed them at the fenceline feeder.